Members of the Care Team

-- Radiologist – A radiologist is a physician who has earned an undergraduate degree and completed four years each of medical school and residency training in the medical specialty of anesthesiology.
-Many radiologists have additional fellowship training in radiology subspecialties.
+- Radiologist - A radiologist is a physician who has earned an undergraduate degree and completed four years each of medical school and residency training in the medical specialty of diagnostic radiology.
+Many radiologists have additional fellowship training […]

-- Interventional Radiology – Interventional Radiology is a subspecialty of radiology focused on the use of diagnostic imaging technology and minimally invasive procedures to diagnose and treat vascular and nonvascular diseases.
-Many medical conditions, including inoperable cancers, peripheral arterial disease, spinal fractures and uterine fibroids, that once required surgical procedures are now treated non-surgically by an interventional radiologist and result in less risk, reduced pain and shorter recovery times for patients.
+- Interventional Radiology - Interventional radiology is a subspecialty of radiology focused on the use of diagnostic imaging technology and minimally invasive procedures to diagnose and treat vascular and nonvascular diseases.
+Many medical conditions, including inoperable cancers, peripheral arterial […]

 - Neuroradiology - Neuroradiology is a subspecialty of radiology that specializes in performing diagnostic imaging procedures to diagnose and treat diseases and conditions of the central and peripheral nervous system in the brain, spine, head and neck.